hibbitts-design/docsify-this/docs/README.md

 To render a file stored in a public GitHub repository you need to use the raw source URL of that file (i.e. raw.githubusercontent.com) - tap the **Raw** button when [viewing a file](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file) to get this URL when not using the above Web Page Builder, which does this automatically.
 It is also possible to render a file stored in a private GitHub repository by activating GitHub Pages within that repository and then using the GitHub Pages URL of that file (i.e. username.github.io).

 The appearance of rendered Markdown files can be customized by optional [URL parameters](/?id=page-appearance-url-parameters) and a small set of available [CSS Classes](/?id=supported-markdown-css-classes) within source Markdown files.
 In addition to supporting standard Markdown, [Embed.ly](https://embed.ly/code), [H5P](https://h5p.org/), [Katex](https://github.com/upupming/docsify-katex), and [Mermaid Diagrams](https://github.com/Leward/mermaid-docsify) are included.
 Optionally, page annotation with [Hypothes.is](https://hypothes.is) can be enabled.

-Looking for more of an overall introduction to Docsify-This?
+Looking for an overall introduction to publishing with Docsify-This?
 Check out [Markdown Publishing with Docsify-This](https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/markdown-publishing-with-docsify-this/main&sidebar=true&edit-link=https://github.com/hibbitts-design/markdown-publishing-with-docsify-this/blob/main/README.md&maxLevel=4&title=Markdown%20Publishing%20with%20Docsify-This).

 ---